rajkale99/LPaper/README.md

 - Works with Android 4.1 and newer.

 ## Help translating
-:page_facing_up: Help making Frames available in more languages.
-[Click here to go to the translation site](http://j.mp/Trnsl8Frames)
+:page_facing_up: Help making LPaper available in more languages.
+[Click here to go to the translation site](http://j.mp/Trnsl8LPaper)

 ## Changelog
-:radio_button: You can find it in the [Releases page](https://github.com/jahirfiquitiva/Frames/releases)
+:radio_button: You can find it in the [Releases page](https://github.com/jahirfiquitiva/LPaper/releases)

 ---

 # Including in your project
-Frames is available via JitPack, so getting it as simple as adding it as a dependency, like this:
+LPaper is available via JitPack, so getting it as simple as adding it as a dependency, like this:

 1. Add JitPack repository to your root `build.gradle` file
 ```gradle